-Gloucester City Council (GCC) has responsibility for stray dogs within the city of Gloucester.
-The Stray Dogs Service is currently provided by our partner Worcester Regulatory Services (WRS).
+Gloucester City Council (GCC) has responsibility for stray dogs within the city.
+The stray dogs service is currently provided by our partner Worcester Regulatory Services (WRS).

 What does this mean to you?